cusbg/p2rank-framework/README.md

 P2Rank is a ligand binding site prediction tools utilizing machine learning to identify sites on the surface on the input 3D protein structure capable of binding an unspecified small molecule.
 P2Rank framework is a loosely coupled framework of several components with P2Rank at its core.

-The purpose of this document is to be the central entry point to the project containing links to the individual projects, including references to documentation, datasets, etc.
+The purpose of this repository is to be the central entry point to the project containing links to the individual projects, including references to documentation, datasets, etc.

 ## P2Rank applications
 - [Command line app](https://github.com/rdk/p2rank) enabling users to run high-throughput analysis